Last Updated on November 24, 2020 by Oddmund Groette

-Have you thought about all the advantages with trading?
-I have no inventory, I’m not working for the man, have no troublesome customers, no employees, no commuting, no need for lawyers, no low cost competitors and no arguments with the boss.
+Have you thought about all the advantages of trading?
+I have no inventory, I’m not working for the man, have no troublesome customers, no employees, no commuting, no need for lawyers, no low-cost competitors and no arguments with the boss.
 To me, this is quite appealing!
 It’s the perfect job for introverts like me.
-I can manage some suffering and a few sleepless night to avoid working for the man.
+I can manage some suffering and a few sleepless nights to avoid working for the man.
 All I need is the following: laptop/PC, Excel/software, table and chair and internet.
-I’m mainly trading prop, and don’t need a significant deposit either.
-Instead, I invest the earnings in in real estate and in long term positions.
-Barrier for entry is extremely low.
+I’m mainly trading prop and don’t need a significant deposit either.
+Instead, I invest the earnings in real estate and in long term positions.
+The barrier to entry is extremely low.
 My monthly overhead is about 400 USD.
 The best tool I have is my brain.
 If you want to open a cafe, you need to invest a lot of money and perhaps sign a long term contract for rent.
 The odds for going bust are just as high for cafes (I presume).
-In trading you have close to unlimited possible gains.
+In trading, you have close to unlimited possible gains.
 The most you can lose is a small deposit and your time.
-The risk reward seems quite appealing to me!
+The risk-reward seems quite appealing to me!

 - This is a numbers game.
 If you have an edge, trade it as much as possible.

 - I never know when a good day suddenly comes around.